 private Sort indexSort;

-When you create a search index, you must specify the data table name (tableName), search index name (indexName), and index schema (indexSchema).
+When you create a search index, specify the data table name (tableName), search index name (indexName), and index schema (indexSchema).
 The indexSchema includes field schemas (fieldSchemas), index settings (indexSetting), and index presorting settings (indexSort).
 The following table describes the parameters.

 |